* SEC charges Rio Tinto and top executives with fraud

 * Executives concealed problems with Mozambique assets - SEC

-* Company raised money while misinformation in the market - SEC
+* Company raised money while misinforming the market - SEC

 * SEC seeks to bar Albanese, Elliott from roles at public companies.
-(Changes date, dateline, adds court document details)
+(Adds detail on SEC, US bonds)

 SYDNEY/NEW YORK, Oct 18 (Reuters) - The U.S. Securities and Exchange Commission (SEC) on Tuesday charged mining company Rio Tinto Plc and two of its former top executives with fraud, saying they inflated the value of coal assets in Mozambique and concealed critical information while tapping the market for billions of dollars.

 The U.K.'s Financial Conduct Authority (FCA) also said on Tuesday it had reached a settlement with Rio Tinto under which the company would pay a fine of £27 million ($35.6 million) to settle claims that it breached accounting rules in connection with the Mozambique assets.

 The Mozambican coal business, which relied on barging the product down the Zambezi River to export via a planned port on the coast, was acquired for $3.7 billion in 2011 from Riversdale Mining and sold a few years later for $50 million.

 In a lawsuit filed in U.S. federal court in Manhattan, the SEC said Rio Tinto, former Chief Executive Officer Thomas Albanese, and former Chief Financial Officer Guy Elliott failed to follow accounting standards and company policies to accurately value and record the assets.

 The SEC said that soon after the deal was completed, Rio Tinto learned that the acquisition would yield less coal, and of a lower quality, than expected.
 The global miner could only transport and sell a fraction of the coal it had originally assumed, the SEC said.